beeware/briefcase/docs/reference/configuration.rst

 Indicates if the the platform is not supported.
 This applies for GUI frameworks (PySide2, PursuedPyBear) that do not support mobile platforms.

-The `create` and `update` commands will check if `supported=false` is present in the configuration before creating or updating the project application.
+The `create` command will check if `supported=false` is present in the configuration before creating the project application.

 ``template``
 ~~~~~~~~~~~~